pioneerdevs/QuantAId/README.md

 4. A tiny proof (just one hash) is stamped on BlockDAG forever in a few seconds
 5. You get a green checkmark + a permanent explorer link

-No tokens.
-No gas wars.
-No trust required.

 Your data becomes the most secure asset in your company instead of the biggest liability.